 The most successful examples of technology tool uptake involved partnerships between organisations from different sectors, such as Umbrella.

 The way these collaborations were framed were particular in that they weren't explicitly described as "capacity building" partnerships, but rather just as partnerships to make sure that the tools development was anchored within different organisations' needs, and that tools users had opportunities to help shape the development from the very beginning.
 Though these partnerships started focused on a technology tool or problem, they made collaborating on other issues easier, too.

-Veronica Vidal, who works at the Women Human Rights Defenders (WHRD) Program at the Association for Women's Rights in Development (AWID), mentioned that using technology to document women human rights defenders attacks has really strengthened their work because it has enabled women human rights defenders national networks in Mesoamerica to collaborate and pool their resources in order to raise awareness about the specific gendered violence faced by women human rights defenders.
-This function is specifically vital for AWID, who coordinate the IM-Defensoras' Registry of attacks to WHRDs in Mesoamerica.
+Veronica Vidal, who works on women's rights with the Association for Women's Rights in Development (AWID), mentioned that using technology to document violations has really strengthened their work because it has enabled organisations within their network to collaborate and pool their resources in a much easier way than previously.